keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

     - **AS A**: Developer
     - **I WANT**: An Operator with a single busybox pod that logs a user specified message and shuts down after a user specified amount of time.
 If a duration or message are not specified, then both will be supplied by a REST API call.
     - **SO THAT**: I can demonstrate the encapsulation of operational knowlege, leveraging the Operator Design Pattern.

-An Operator with a single busy box pod that logs a user specified message and shuts down after a user specified amount of time.
-If a duration or message are not specified, then both will be supplied by a REST API call.

 - **SCENARIO 1**: Shutdown the busybox pod after a user specified amount of time in seconds
   - **GIVEN**: An Operator instance